The Road to Sunsetting the Hosted Service.

 Core developers and support engineers are available to walk teams through the entire migration process, from understanding the technical steps, to KYCing for the grant, to co-marketing opportunities, as well as anything else migrants need to get comfortable with the process.

-At the end of Q1 2023, subgraphs will no longer be supported for any chain that is integrated with the decentralized network.
+Subgraphs will eventually no longer be supported for any chain that is integrated with the decentralized network.
 Engineers across core developer teams and The Graph Foundation will support the phasing out of the Hosted Service APIs to make the transition as seamless as possible.

 At this stage, all queries on The Graph will be served on the decentralized network and the hosted service will not process queries.
 Indexers that run robust infrastructure and Graph Nodes on the network will serve queries to decentralized applications.
 Developers will use the Studio to pay per query, ensuring dapps are never paying for more than what they use.